amanpawar507/Work-For-U/README.md

 - Blacklisting: Freelancers can block a company if the freelancer does not want to see request from that employer anymore

+## More Extra Features (not mentioned)
+- Projects can be filtered according to name and skill
+- List of freelancers can be sorted on the basis of rating and success rate
+- Freelancers can see their approximate total earnings

 ## Employer username and password
 - aman@gmail.com, aman1234
 - ameya@gmail.com, ameya1234